kushinm/academic-kickstart/content/authors/admin/_index.md

 I'm a third year Psychology PhD student at the University of Wisconsin-Madison.
 My primary interest is in the nature of visual concepts.
 How are they learned?
 Why are they useful?
 Can machines be taught these concepts?
 I study drawings as a means to answer these questions.
+See my CV on the left for a list of my publications and talks!

 I'm affiliated with the {{% staticref "http://concepts.psych.wisc.edu/" "newtab" %}}Knowledge and Concepts Lab{{% /staticref %}},
 {{% staticref "https://schlosslab.discovery.wisc.edu/" "newtab" %}}Schloss Visual Reasoning Lab{{% /staticref %}},